Wesleyan-Media-Project/fb_agg_reports_import/README.md

 Some of the entries in the report contain mismatched quotation marks which, most likely, arise in the following scenario: A user enclosed something into quotation marks, for instance, the nickname of a candidate, e.g. `Rob "Chip" Robbie`.
 The user was typing this in a text editor.
 The editor has converted one quotation symbol into the curly mark, but the other one stayed as the "straight" quotation marks.
 Facebook preserves user input and inserts it into the reports.
 CSV is a format that uses commas to separate fields in a record.
 If a text string inside a field contains a comma, then this field is enclosed into (is surrounded by) quotation marks.
 If the text already had quotation marks and they are unmatched (meaning there is an opening mark but it is not matched with a closing mark), then the data parsing function will incorrectly identify the boundary between fields.

 From our experience, the problem of mismatched quotation marks occurs more often among small advertisers.
-They tend to pick disclaimer strings with more textual flourishes (i.e., monickers in quotation marks).
+They tend to pick disclaimer strings with more textual flourishes (i.e., monikers in quotation marks).
 Here is an example of a record with this problem:

 <img width="786" alt="Screenshot 2023-06-04 at 10 48 04 PM" src="https://github.com/Wesleyan-Media-Project/fb_agg_reports_import/assets/17502191/3d9eb5ba-0f8b-4879-985b-10e0d33e4373">